L341723/E-Notes-Mangement/README.md

 User logs in by selecting:

-Role (Teacher/Student)
+-Role (Teacher/Student)

-Department
+-Department

-Username & password
+-Username & password

 System loads the dashboard for the selected department.

 Teachers can upload notes with:

-Filename
+-Filename

-Type
+-Type

-Size
+-Size

-Upload date
+-Upload date

-Optional tag
+-Optional tag

 Notes are stored in browser localStorage under the selected department.

 Students can:

-View the notes list
+-View the notes list

-Search by filename or tag
+-Search by filename or tag

-Filter by file type
+-Filter by file type

-Sort by date
+-Sort by date

-Preview and download
+-Preview and download

 🛠 Installation / Running

 No installation needed!

 ✅ Just open the index.html file in any browser.

 ✅ Everything works locally using JavaScript + localStorage.

 ✅ No server setup, no database required.